 Be mindful of oversharing, especially on Facebook and Instagram.
 Delivering focused, exciting content less often will yield better results than dozens of erroneous messages in an hour.
 Think about delivering messages that provide value and exemplify the University’s brand pillars.Create a content calendar

 Create a posting schedule and stick to it.
+Remember, consistency is key on social media.
 Make sure to proactively schedule in time to do social media monitoring and contribute to social conversations.
 Scheduling can include content you create as well as items that you share from other sources (both on and off campus).
 Connect with University Brand Strategy and Marketing to ensure your calendar syncs up with Fresno State’s marketing objectives.Respond to feedback